saadkhan710/Django_ChatterBox_App/README.md

 # Features

 User Registration & Login:
-Users can register for an account and securely log in using Django's built-in authentication system, which ensures data security and effective user session management.
+Users can register for an account and securely log in using Django's built-in authentication system.
+The application provides real-time alert messages during login attempts, ensuring users receive clear feedback, such as success confirmation or errors like incorrect credentials.
+This enhances user understanding and simplifies app navigation.

 Tweet Creation:
 Users can post their thoughts or ideas and have the option to attach a photo.
 Each tweet is associated with the user who created it.